tksarah/forCommunityCouncil/AgentProgram/README.md

 * List of Social Media Platforms Where You Are Active (e.g., X, YouTube, Medium, Facebook, etc.)

 ### 3. Requested ASTR
-Please specify the requested reward amount.
+Please specify the desired reward amount.
 Below is a sample format.
-Additionally, if there are any key points that should be communicated to the evaluator regarding the requested amount, please include them.
+Additionally, please provide a valid justification for the requested reward amount to the evaluator.

 |Requested ASTR| ASTR Price<br> (EMA30 01-04-2025)| Total Amount Requested <br> for 4 Months|
 |---|---|---|